LLM Program in International Human Rights

 International Human Rights LLM students engage in intensive, supervised research and produce a thesis of substantial length and high quality.
 Students propose topics in the field of international human rights law or international criminal law for approval by the supervising professor and prepare at least one initial draft for review prior to finalizing the thesis.

 Additional Human Rights-Related Electives within the Law School

 In addition to the above-listed courses offered by the faculty of the Center for International Human Rights, every year a number of additional courses related to international human rights or international criminal law are offered as part of the general Law School course offerings.
-While the offerings change from year to year, the following courses, from Fall 2009 and Spring 2010 offerings, are representative of the kinds of courses offered:
+While the offerings change from year to year, the following courses, are representative of the kinds of courses offered:

 All students must be proficient in English, as demonstrated by a sufficient TOEFL score.

 Tuition and Financial Aid